How to Help a Spouse Who has Hearing Loss

 - Listen to your spouse.
 If your spouse interrupts you, minimizes the problem, or makes excuses, they may not be ready to get help.
 Listen to them to better understand their perspective.
 Tell your spouse that you understand and avoid arguing back.

+- Ask family members to talk to your spouse.
 Telling your spouse that their family has concerns about their hearing problems may not go down well.
 It may come across that you’re discussing it behind their back.
 It may feel like you betrayed their trust.
 Instead, ask close family members who have noticed your spouse’s hearing problems to talk to them.
 This may help your spouse realize that their hearing problems affect others too.

 Reconsider how you communicate